 When cutting, it is important to allow wildlife to escape and to keep some cover nearby to provide protection from predators.
 Grass cuttings can be heaped to allow invertebrates and other wildlife a refuge.

 Areas of undisturbed grassland with long grass maintained over the winter, are really beneficial for wildlife.
 Some such areas may be mown in rotation only every two to three years.
 Areas where this can be done are more likely to be on the edges of sites, next to informal shrubberies or hedges, or in places where people do not normally go.

-In these wilder areas of long grass it is best to maintain a ‘managed’ look by mowing a 1-2 m strip of short grass between any paths and the longer grass.
+In wilder areas of long grass it is best to maintain a ‘managed’ look by mowing a 1-2 metre strip of short grass between any paths and the longer grass.
 People can also be kept ‘on-side’ by telling them of the benefits of longer grass for wildlife through informative signs.

 There are many opportunities in parks and green spaces to create more varied grassland, for reducing the total area of closely mown grass, and, for areas not required for sports and recreation, making more meadow-like areas with longer grass.
 Mowing can be done on a rotation, creating areas with different lengths.